dwrightco1/replicated-kots/README.md

 curl -fsSL https://kots.io/install | bash
 ```

-## STEP 3 : DEPLOY Nodeapp-Replicated TO *EXISTING* CLUSTER
+## TEST 3 : DEPLOY APPLLICATION TO EXISTING CLUSTER

 **3.1 Build EKS Cluster (on AWS)**

-I built an EKS Cluster on AWS using [eks-deployer](https://github.com/dyvantage/eks-deployer).
+Build an EKS Cluster on AWS using [eks-deployer](https://github.com/dyvantage/eks-deployer).

 **3.2 Deploy Non-Replicated Version of NodeApp (as a baseline to validate the cluster)**

-I followed [this procedure](README-NODEAPP.md) to validate the cluster using NodeApp.
+Use [this procedure](README-NODEAPP.md) to validate the cluster using NodeApp.

 **3.3 Deploy *Replicated* Version of NodeApp**